-Flutter makes it easy and fast to build beautiful mobile apps.
+Build beautiful native apps in record time

 Fast development

-Flutter's hot reload helps you quickly and easily experiment, build UIs, add features, and fix bug faster.
+Flutter's hot reload helps you quickly and easily experiment, build UIs, add features, and fix bugs faster.
 Experience sub-second reload times, without losing state, on emulators, simulators, and hardware for iOS and Android.

 Expressive, beautiful UIs